Rules

 Little League Catcher-to-Pitcher Rule

-In Little League Baseball, any player who catches four or more innings in a game is not eligible to pitch in that same game.
-Conversely, any player who has pitched in a game and delivered 41 or more pitches cannot catch for the remainder of that game.
-This rule protects young arms from the combined stress of catching and pitching in the same game.
+In Little League Baseball, any player who catches four or more innings is not eligible to pitch for the rest of that calendar day, not just that game.
+Conversely, any player who delivers 41 or more pitches may not move to catcher for the remainder of that day.
+This rule protects young arms from the combined stress of catching and pitching.

 The Rule, Clearly Stated